 Wool and the Gang is an online store for wool and knitting supplies that doubles as a network for people who like to knit.

-The company uses its vast network to produce goods that are sold either via the official website or directly to the fashion brands.
+The company uses its vast network to produce goods sold via the official website or to fashion brands.

 According to Wool and the Gang, around 70% of its users are between 18 and 35.